ExeQuantCode/RAFFLE/example/python_pkg/README.md

 3. Go to parent directory and open the notebook `pca.ipynb`, run all the cells.

 NOTE: for the `C_learn/DRSS/` example, the `pca.ipynb` notebook expects that the `C_learn/DRAFFLE/` example script and notebook have been fully run first.
-This is because it attempts to use the PCA fit to the RAFFLE results to transform its data.
+This is because it attempts to use the PCA of the RAFFLE results to transform its data.
 Doing so enables the two techniques to be properly compared.

 The `[un]rlxd_structures_seed0.traj` files are provided (as are the `energies_[un]rlxd+seed0.txt`) as the key outputs from the `learn.py` runs.